PhD students discussing the PIER Graduate Week's programme. Photograph: Marta Mayer/DESY

-The next PIER Graduate Week is scheduled for 2021.
-Due to the ongoing coronavirus pandemic, it will take place in a lightly scaled-down online form.
+The next PIER Graduate Week is scheduled for 21-24 February 2022.
+Due to the pandemic, the event will take place in a lightly scaled-down online form.

 Each course is a consecutive four-day series of mini lectures.
 The introductory courses are designed for doctoral candidates who would like to learn more about a related research field.
 The focus courses are for those interested in in-depth sessions in their own area of expertise.